SmoothSend/smoothsend-sdk-docs/api/index.md

   - **Avalanche**: Ethers.js signer instance for EIP-712 signatures
   - **Aptos**: Aptos-compatible signer (e.g., from Petra wallet) for Ed25519 signatures

+**Note:** The SDK automatically detects the chain ecosystem and uses the appropriate signing method.
+No chain-specific logic is required in your application code.

 #### Returns

 ```typescript